Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 1. The shebang line with the shell to use.
 We advise to use the bash shell (`/bin/bash` or `/usr/bin/bash`) If omitted, a very restricted shell will be used and some commands (e.g., related to modules) may fail.
-In principle any shell language that uses a hashtag to denote comments can be used, but we would advise against experimenting and the LUMI User Support Team and VSC support teams will only support bash.
+In principle any shell language that uses a hashtag to denote comments can be used, but we would advise against experimenting and the LUMI User Support Team will only support bash.

 2. Specification of resources and some other instructions for the scheduler and resource manager.
 This part